-Skeet George went on to create a restaurant that stands out from other Fort-Worth eateries, with its rustic wood exterior, hunting lodge interior, and filled with trophies such as deer, caribou, elk, exotic mounted fish and even a buffalo all garnered from the George family hunting & fishing trips.
-A 7-foot black bear greets hungry visitors as well as the smell of hickory wood smoked meats filling the dining rooms.
+Skeet George went on to create a restaurant that stands out from other Fort-Worth eateries, with its rustic wood exterior, hunting lodge interior, and trophies of deer, caribou, elk, exotic mounted fish and even a buffalo garnered from the George family hunting & fishing trips, it's remains about family.
+There's even a 7-foot black bear that greets hungry visitors at the door, as the smell of hickory wood smoked meats fills the dining rooms.

 Sadly, Skeet George, 67, passed away Dec.
 2017.
 He leaves the Angelo’s legacy with his only son, Jason.

 Today, Jason George carries the mantle of that family tradition as Pitmaster in charge.
 He's become The Expert at his grandfather’s recipes and techniques his father taught him.
 In the past 60 years, Angelo’s expanded its business to include a full line of dry rub and BBQ sauce products.

 "The rubs are a unique combination of herbs and spices that give our meats that one-of-a kind flavor," Jason said.
 "And we wanted to make our dry rub tradition available to anyone."

 They are sold at their restaurant, and at Albertsons, Minyard, Kroger, Brookshire's and Sack 'N Save, as well others, and online on their website.

 A Texas Monthly review said it best, "Barbeque joints may come and go, but this one is here to stay.
 Angelo's, which has been around since 1958, has become the yardstick against which all newcomers are measured."